leonardssh/coc-discord-rpc/README.md

 Default: `true`

 #### **rpc.ignoreWorkspaces**
-List of patterns to match workspace names that should prevent the extension from starting
+List of patterns to match workspace names that should prevent the extension from starting.

 Default: `[]`

 #### **rpc.detailsEditing**
-Custom string for the details section of the rich presence
+Custom string for the details section of the rich presence.

 Default: `Editing {filename} {problems}`